-- RealView ICE host software
+- DSTREAM and RealView ICE host software

-- ARM Workbench IDE User Guide
+- ARM® Workbench IDE User Guide

-- ARM Profiler User Guide
+- ARM® Profiler User Guide

-- RealView ICE and RealView Trace User Guide.
+- ARM DSTREAM and RVI Using the Debug Hardware Configuration Utilities.

-1.1.9 RealView ICE host software
+1.1.9 DSTREAM and RealView ICE host software

-The RealView ICE run control unit provides the interface between your target hardware and the debug and analysis tools provided with RVDS:
+A DSTREAM debug and trace unit or RealView ICE debug unit provides the interface between your target hardware and the debug and analysis tools provided with RVDS:

+- Using DSTREAM and RealView Debugger you can: - debug your applications running on your target hardware - analyze trace captured in an Embedded Trace BufferTM (ETBTM), if present.

+-- Note --

+RealView Debugger does not support tracing from the external trace port of a SoC with DSTREAM.

-- Using RealView ICE and RealView Debugger you can debug your applications running on your target hardware or analyze trace captured in an Embedded Trace BufferTM (ETBTM), if present.
-With the addition of a RealView Trace or a RealView Trace 2 data capture unit, you can also capture and analyze trace directly from an Embedded Trace MacrocellTM (ETMTM). - To perform hardware profiling with ARM Profiler you require the following: - RealView ICE run control unit connected to the host using TCP/IP or USB - RealView Trace 2 data capture unit connected to the host using USB.
+- Using RealView ICE and RealView Debugger you can: - debug your applications running on your target hardware - analyze trace captured in an Embedded Trace Buffer $\mathcal{M}$ (ETB $\mathcal{M}$ ), if present.

+With the addition of an RealView Trace or an RealView Trace 2 trace capture unit, you can also capture and analyze trace directly from an Embedded Trace MacrocellTM (ETMTM).

+• To perform hardware profiling with ARM Profiler you require an RealView ICE debug unit connected to the host using TCP/IP or USB, together with an RealView Trace 2 trace capture unit connected to the host using USB.

-Note RealView Trace and RealView Trace 2 are available only for Windows platforms.
+- Note - -

+Profiling with DSTREAM is not supported.

-The version of the RealView ICE host software available at the time of this RVDS release is installed with the Full product selection.
+The latest version of the DSTREAM and RealView ICE host software available at the time of this RVDS release is installed with the Full product selection.

-A RealView ICE/GDB plug-in is also provided for the ARM Workbench IDE.
-It enables you to configure RealView ICE for use with GDB.
+A GDB plug-in is also provided for the ARM Workbench IDE.
+It enables you to configure DSTREAM or RealView ICE for use with GDB.

-- RealView Debugger on page 1-7
+- RealView Debugger on page 1-8

-- ARM Profiler on page 1-8
+- ARM Profiler on page 1-9

-- RealView ICE and RealView Trace User Guide
+- ARM DSTREAM and RVI Using the Debug Hardware Configuration Utilities

+- ARM DSTREAM Setting Up the Hardware

+- ARM RVI and RVT Setting Up the Hardware

-- RM Profiler User Guide
+- ARM® Profiler User Guide

-- ARM Workbench IDE User Guide
+- ARM® Workbench IDE User Guide

-- RealView Debugger User Guide
+- RealView® Debugger User Guide

-- RealView Debugger Target Configuration Guide.
+- RealView® Debugger Target Configuration Guide.